-- When called for a gas leak or fire, or if you smell gas at an incident scene, assume there is danger. - Contact Dominion Energy, and wait for them to arrive. - Provide the best possible directions to the location. - Park emergency vehicles away and upwind from the area. - Do not park over manholes or storm drains. - Evacuate the area immediately.
-Be alert for migrating or accumulating gas.
+When called for a natural gas leak or fire or if you smell natural gas at an incident scene, assume there is danger.

+Contact Dominion Energy, and wait for them to arrive.

+Provide the best possible directions to the location.

+Park emergency vehicles away and upwind from the area.

+- Do not park over storm drains or manholes or near potential gas-filled structures. - · Turn off the vehicle.

+Evacuate the area immediately.
+Be alert for migrating or accumulating natural gas.